conduktor/conduktor-gateway-demos/encryption/Readme.md

 ### Step 12: View the unencrypted messages in Conduktor Platform

-Navigate to `Console` and select the `Proxy` cluster from the top right.
+Navigate to `Console` and select the `cdk-gateway` cluster from the top right.
 You should now see the `encryptedTopic` topic and clicking on it will show you an unencrypted version of the produced message.

 ![create a topic](images/through_proxy.png "View Unencrypted Messages")

 ### Step 13: View the encrypted messages in Conduktor Platform

-Navigate to `Console` and select the `Backing Cluster` cluster from the top right.
-You should now see the `1-1encryptedTopic` topic (ignore the 1-1 prefix for now) and clicking on it will show you an encrypted version of the produced message.
+Navigate to `Console` and select the `gateway-backing-cluster` cluster from the cluster selector in the top right.
+You should now see the `someTenantencryptedTopic` topic (ignore the tenant prefix for now) and clicking on it will show you an encrypted version of the produced message.

 ![create a topic](images/through_backing_cluster.png "View Encrypted Messages")